SquadFM/Squad-Field-Manual/README.md

 - APC: Wheeled with .50 cal (Armored Personnel Carrier).
 APCs are usually wheeled, some have tracks, but they have a smaller gun than other vics.
 Medium armored with armament that can pierce other APCs and other vehicles with lower armament ratings; can carry a squad of men; includes Stryker with CROW, BTR-80, and most MT-LB variants.
 Have 600 ammo for resupply.
 - AT vehicle: Techie/MRAP w/ ATGMs (Anti-Tank Guided Missile)
 - Helicopter (Helo) - a flying machine used for resupply, FOB creation, and troop transport.
 Can also do recon or provide light CAS, but weak in terms of armor and armament.
 More on helicopters in the next chapter: [Helicopter](#helicopter)
 - IFV: Tracked or wheeled with canon above .50 cal (Infantry Fighting Vehicle).
 The Russians have a BTR IFV (wheeled) and a BMP IFV (tracked) (Russian Armored Transporter).
 IFVs are usually tracked, with a lot of good offensive options.
 Medium to high armor with armament that can pierce other IFVs and other vehicles with lower armament ratings; some have HAT capabilities with ATGM systems (Anti-Tank Guided Missile); include Bradley, MT-LB with 30mm, and BTR-82A.
-The difference between APCs and IFVs is a little bit of a gray area since IFVs are technically a subclass of APCs.
+The difference between APCs and IFVs is a little bit of a gray area.
+Both are a subclass of AFVs and the APC usually has a smaller .50 cal gun, whereas an IFV has a 30mm gun.
 - Logistics Truck - an open-roofed truck with supplies in the back; includes the Ural and M939 variants that can hold 10 people and 3000 supplies.
 - MBT: Tracked with one big fat gun (Main Battle Tank).
 Heavily armored fighting vehicles that carry heavy armaments able to pierce other MBTs and other vehicles with lower armament ratings; sacrifice men capacity for armor and armament; include the M1 Abrams and T-72 B3.
 - MotorBike - fast and agile bike that can glitch out sometimes and get you killed; holds 2 people
 - Scouts are wheeled vehicles with a small gun
-- Techie/MRAP: Four-wheeled with .50 cal or 7.62mm, fast and lightly armored (Mine-Resistant Ambush Protected).
+- MRAP: Four-wheeled with .50 cal or 7.62mm, fast and lightly armored (Mine-Resistant Ambush Protected).
 Have 150 ammo for resupply.
+- Armed Technical - a small pickup truck with a gun on its load bed.
+Some variants have basic armor.
-- Technical Logistics - a small truck that carries supplies; holds 5 men and 1400 supplies.
+- Logistics Technical - a small truck that carries supplies; holds 5 men and 1400 supplies.
 - Transport Technical - a small truck that can carry a lot of men; includes the Transport Technical that holds 8 people.
 Can also carry a small supply of ammo for resupply.
 - Transport Truck - an open-roofed truck that can carry a lot of men (compared to the other vehicles); includes Ural and M939 variants that can hold 18 people.
 Also carries a bit of ammo for resupply.